Minard Castle

 Razorbill - Occasional visitor off-shore.

-Black Guillemot - Present throughout the year, up to 16 birds.
-At least 5 pairs breed on Eilean Aoghainn.
+Black Guillemot - Present throughout the year.
+Pairs breed on Eilean Aoghainn.

 Wood Pigeon - Resident in small numbers.
 Flocks of 100+ occasionally in winter.